 Taking antibiotics or other medications

-Your intestines contain about 100 trillion bacterial cells and up to 2,000 different kinds of bacteria, many of which help protect your body from infection.
-When you take an antibiotic to treat an infection, these drugs tend to destroy some of the normal, helpful bacteria in addition to the bacteria causing the infection.
-Without enough healthy bacteria to keep it in check, C. difficile can quickly grow out of control.
-The antibiotics that most often lead to C. difficile infections include:
+Your intestines contain about 100 trillion bacterial cells and between 500 to 2,000 different kinds of bacteria, many of which help protect your body from infection.
+When you take antibiotics to treat an infection, these drugs tend to destroy some of the helpful bacteria in your body in addition to the bacteria causing the infection.

 Proton pump inhibitors, a type of medicine used to reduce stomach acid, also may increase your risk of C. difficile infection.